-Suitable for anyone looking to walk 4-6 hours and confident with daily ascents/descents of up to 700m.
-You don't need specific hiking experience, however, good health and reasonable fitness are important.
+Suitable for anyone looking for walks of 4-6 hours and confident with daily ascents/descents of up to 700m.
+You don't need specific walking experience; however, good health and reasonable fitness are important.
 There may be some sections on uneven terrain where scrambling is required.
-On certain holidays, you do need a head for heights - in such cases; this is specified on the individual holiday page.
+On certain holidays, you do need a head for heights; this is specified on the holiday pages where applicable.

-Fitness is important at this level as you can expect to be walking for 5-8 hours, including up to 1000m ascents/descents.
+Fitness is important as you can expect to be walking for 5-8 hours, including up to 1,000m ascents/descents.
 High altitudes, climate and remoteness can also be a factor depending on your chosen destination.
 Compass reading skills and experience of walking in mountains is important, and you should have a reasonable head for heights.
 There is likely to be some scrambling required, although not rock climbing.
-Not suitable for under 12's.
+Not suitable for under-12s.